backdoordata/backdoordata.github.io/_posts/2020-03-22-Math_Students_ML.md

 ![](/images/math_ML_imgs/output_34_0.png) ![](/images/math_ML_imgs/output_34_1.png) ![](/images/math_ML_imgs/output_34_2.png)

-Each of these features have a dominate category by roughly 90% selection, so there's not much, if any, information to be gained by their inclusion.
+Each of these features have a dominate category with roughly 90% selection, so there's not much, if any, information to be gained by their inclusion.

 That is, consider the feature 'higher'.
 If a student does not plan on furthering their education, many ML models would predecit that they would fail the course solely due to lack of information (18 students to 367).
 These features will not be included in the model.